Working with Families for Strong Community

 StrongStart is a free, school-based Early Learning Program located at Fruitvale Elementary school.
 For children aged 0-5 years and their parent/caregiver.
 8:30am to 11:30am Monday to Friday following the school calendar.

 All children must be registered with the school district before attending.
-The Child/Student Registation forms may be downloaded, printed, completed and presented with the child’s birth certificate on the child’s first day, or may be filled out through the booking portal.
+The Child/Student Registration forms may be downloaded, printed, completed and presented with the child’s birth certificate on the child’s first day, or may be filled out through the booking portal.

 Thank you for your on-going support as we learn new ways to do things to help keep our families healthy and happy.